L-Carnitine

 Does L carnitine help you lose weight?

 L-carnitine is best known as a fat burner — but the overall research is mixed.
 It is unlikely to cause significant weight loss.
-However, studies support its use for health, brain function and disease prevention.
+However, studies support its use for health, brain function and condition prevention.
 Noom helps you adopt healthy habits so you can lose weight and keep it off.

 Does L carnitine have side effects?